Matsyasana: Etymology and origins

 The asana is medieval, described in the 17th century Gheraṇḍa Saṃhitā 2.21.

 Description

 The asana is a backbend, where the practitioner lies on his or her back and lifts the heart (anahata) chakra by rising up on the elbows and drawing the shoulders back.
 The neck is lengthened, and the crown of the head Sahasrara chakra is "pointed" toward the 'wall' behind the practitioner.
 As the arch of the back deepens with practice, and the heart and throat open further, the top of the head may brush the ground, but no weight should rest upon it.

+Within the Ashtanga (vinyasa) yoga Primary Series, it is considered a counterasana to Sarvangasana, shoulder stand.